stmilne/icdsHelp/docs/12_TransferringFiles.md

 and for Penn State OneDrive is "Penn State OACIOR OneDrive Collection 01".

 Globus is interactive,
-but has the advantage that time-consuming file transfers can be submitted as batch jobs, to be performed later.
+but time-consuming file transfers can be submitted as batch jobs.

 ## rsync